 - Headlights and turn signals

 - Emergency flashers

 - Instrument panel light control

 - Interior light

-- Personal light
+- Personal lights

-- Luggage compartment light

 - Windshield wipers and washer

-- Rear window wiper and washer

 - Rear window defogger

 Headlights and turn signals

 To turn the lights on, twist the knob on the end of the lever.

 Daytime running light system (Canada only)-The headlights turn on when the parking brake is released with the engine started, even with the light switch in the "OFF" position.
 They will not go off until the ignition switch is turned off.